Palmiers

 Transform your kitchen into a French bakery with simple yet elegant heart-shaped palmiers—buttery, flaky pastries layered with caramelized sugar.

-Palmiers, pronounced “pahl-me-ay” and affectionately known by various names like elephant ears, butterfly cookies, or French hearts, are a quintessential French pastry.
-They’re typically made from two simple ingredients: sugar (sometimes flavored with spices or citrus zest) and puff pastry, a dough celebrated for its many buttery layers.
-I first learned to make these treats in culinary school as a clever way to use up leftover puff pastry—one of many lessons in the zero-waste philosophy of professional restaurant kitchens.
-But with the convenience of good-quality store-bought puff pastry, readily available in the freezer section of most grocery stores, palmiers are incredibly easy to whip up at home just because.
+Palmiers, pronounced “pahl-me-ay” and also known as elephant ears, butterfly cookies, or French hearts, are a classic French pastry made with just two simple ingredients: sugar (sometimes with a little spice or citrus zest) and puff pastry, a dough with endless buttery, flaky layers.
+I first learned to make them in culinary school as a clever way to use up leftover puff pastry—one of many lessons in the zero-waste mindset of restaurant kitchens.
+But thanks to high-quality store-bought puff pastry, they’re super easy to make at home any time.

-The process is simple: sprinkle a generous amount of sugar over thawed puff pastry, roll, slice, and bake.
-Watch as they puff up into golden, caramelized spirals in the oven, their flaky layers unfurling into whimsical heart shapes—perfect for holiday cookie platters or as a delicious companion to your morning coffee.
+The process couldn’t be simpler: sprinkle sugar over thawed puff pastry, roll it up, slice, and bake.
+They’ll puff up into golden, caramelized spirals, with flaky layers that form adorable heart shapes—perfect for holiday cookie platters or to enjoy with your morning coffee.

 “The best Palmier recipe!
 I have tried many.
 This was so easy!”